CXwudi/vocadb-video-downloader-new/README.md

 1. `vvd-taskproducer`
 2. `vvd-downloader`
-3. `vvd-extractor` (Currently work in progress)
+3. `vvd-extractor`

-A proper documentation for each module will be provided after `vvd-extractor` is completed.
+A proper documentation for each module is work on progress now.

 But for now, if you really want to use this program, contact me through email or Discord at CXwudi#3565